 - A. Intent and Purpose.
 The intent and purpose of this article are to: - 1.
-Implement Dark Sky International principles; - 2.
-Ensure that all site lighting is designed and installed to maintain adequate lighting levels on-site; - 3.
-Prevent excessive light spillage and glare directed at adjacent properties, neighboring areas, and motorists; and - 4.
+Implement the Five Principles for Responsible Outdoor Lighting, published by DarkSky and the Illuminating Engineering Society; - 2.
+Conserve energy; - 3.
+Protect the natural environment from the adverse effects of artificial light; - 4.
+Curtail the degradation of the nighttime visual environment; - 5.
+Ensure that all site lighting is designed and installed to maintain adequate lighting levels on-site; - 6.
+Prevent light spillage; - 7.
+Prevent glare directed at adjacent properties, neighboring areas, and motorists; and - 8.
 Provide security for people, buildings, and land.

 - A. Applicability.
 This section applies to all properties in the Township. - B. Limitations.
 Light shall be confined on-site by the direction of the fixture, shielding, or adjustment of the level of brightness. - C. Glare.
-Lighting shall not be directed in any manner that causes excessive glare onto neighboring residential property or distraction to drivers. - D. Direction.
+Lighting shall not be directed in any manner that causes glare onto neighboring residential property or distraction to drivers. - D. Direction.
 All outdoor lighting shall be directed down or directly onto the object being illuminated.
 Lighting or glare shall not be directed toward streets, adjacent properties, or the night sky. - E. Prohibited Light Sources.
 The following light sources are prohibited: - 1.
 Laser Source.
 The use of laser source light or any similar high-intensity light for outdoor advertising or entertainment is prohibited. - 2.
 Searchlights.
-The operation of searchlights for advertising purposes is prohibited. - 3.
-Flashing Lights.
+The operation of searchlights for advertising purposes is prohibited.

+- 3. Flashing Lights.
 Except for motion-activated security lighting and temporary holiday lighting, permanent lights that flash, move, revolve, rotate, scintillate, blink, flicker, vary in intensity or color, or use intermittent electrical pulsation are prohibited. - 4.
 Public Safety.
 Lighting that is similar to that used for traffic control devices or emergency vehicles is prohibited.